EduardoRodriguesF/quartz/README.md

-# Moon Project
+# Quartz

-An API Client made into a command-line tool.
+A collaborative API Client for CLI lovers.

+## About

+This project is in its early development stages.
+Features are very likely to change.
+Suggestions are welcome. :)

-What Moon is:
+What Quartz is:

 - API Client organization tool for developers.
 - A command-line alternative to Postman and Insomnia.

-What Moon is **not**:
+What Quartz is **not**:

 - A cURL replacement.